richardschris/flow/README.md

 # FLOW - A WORKFLOW LIBRARY/SERVICE

 Commonly, developers need to create workflows in applications.
 Whether this is a step-by-step process, or a divergent "go to this step, and do these actions, skipping this other step", or even tracking a ticket through a flow, there is no common way to do this.
 This project aims to solve several issues that I've experienced in working with custom workflow systems and provide a general framework for executing and tracking them.
+Examples include shopping, enrollment, and ticketing systems.
+This is not meant as a one size fits all framework, but as a framework within which to build your particular applications.

 The core principles of Flow are